SparsePainter/SparsePainter.github.io/README.md

-# SparsePainter.github.io
-The website for SparsePainter.
+Here we created the website for [SparsePainter]<https://sparsepainter.github.io/>.